Why is web governance important?

 Primary strategic direction for McGill's sites and assets is led by Digital Communications working closely with the Web Services Group.

-Web Service Group
+Web Services Group

 Web Advisory Committee

-- Review the health and status of McGill's web ecosystem in areas such as accessibility, information security and privacy, and branding
+- Review the health and status of McGill's web ecosystem in areas such as accessibility, information security and privacy, and branding.

-- Make recommendations for improving our web governance structure and framework based on their findings
+- Make recommendations for improving our web governance structure and framework based on their findings.

 Web Advisory Committee membership

-- 1 student representative
+- 1 representative for research

-- 1 research representative
+- 1 representative for Student Life and Learning

-- 1 central services/Human Resources representative
+- 1 representative for central services/Human Resources

-- 1 accessibility representative
+- 1 representative for Macdonald Campus

 Campus community: Website administrators, managers and content creators at McGill